 3) Sego Jangan Lodeh

 I was walking down the streets of Jalan P. Mangkubumi and passed by this eatery with a waft of heavenly delicious scent.
-It was “warteg” style where the side dishes are displayed openly to eat it with rice It was all Javanese dishes but it felt so homemade and almost had a “grandmother’s cooking” quality to it.
+It was “warteg” style where the side dishes are displayed openly to eat it with rice.
+It was all Javanese dishes but it felt so homemade and almost had a “grandmother’s cooking” quality to it.

 Everything they made was divine.
 I was shocked at the complexity of flavors yet so deliberately blended spices; like a “perfect chaos” quality to it.
-Definitely did not expect such amazing food at a place I found by accident.
+Definitely did not expect such amazing food at a place I found by a complete accident.
 My favorite dishes were their tofu kecap manis, fried bihun omelete, and of course their lodeh!
 Honestly, just try a little of everything because nothing disappointed me.

 4) Bakmi Jawa Mbah Gito